ubc-library-rc/intro-git/content/01_what_is_git.md

 ### What is version control?

 Version control software tracks the changes made to a group of files.
-Version control systems like Git are often associated with software development but are increasingly used for collaboration in research and academic environments.
+Version control systems like Git are often associated with software development but are increasingly used for collaboration in research and academic environments..

 **Why use version control?**
 Because no one wants to end up in this familiar place: